ScottGibb/HC-SR501-Node-Red-Presence-Detector/ReadMe.md

 On the NodeRed side the following flow is used:

+This flow will turn the lights in the master bedroom on and off dependent on the presence and the time of day.

 ## Getting Started

 Hardware wise, you must make sure the HC-SR501 is in Repeatable Trigger Mode and that the delay and sensitivity triggers are set accordingly.